 Due to the impacts of the coronavirus (COVID-19), many Victorian government agencies commenced working remotely from March 2020.

-Despite this, Victorian government agencies must continue to meet their obligations under the Freedom of Information Act 1982 (Vic) (FOI Act).
+Regardless of the working location of their workforce, Victorian government agencies must continue to meet their statutory obligations under the Freedom of Information Act 1982 (Vic) (FOI Act).

 The impacts of COVID-19